pykalman/pykalman/doc/source/index.rst

 For a quick installation::

-    $ easy_install kalman
+    $ easy_install pykalman

-:mod:`kalman` depends on the following modules,
+:mod:`pykalman` depends on the following modules,

 * :mod:`numpy`     (for core functionality)
 * :mod:`scipy`     (for core functionality)